MehmetErguven/MODOMAX/README.md

-MODOMAX is a new repository for computational structural biology scripts.
+MODOMAX is a new repository for application of computational structural biology tools and programs.

-MODOMAX is constituted of python3 scripts and shell (BASH) scripts.
+MODOMAX is constituted of a bundle of python3 scripts and shell (BASH) scripts that provide an automatized workflow.

 ## Dependencies: